Skip to main content

 Assessment and feedback

-Your results from Level 1 do not count towards your final degree classification, but you have to pass the first year to continue with the degree.
-Level 2 is worth a third of your final mark and Level 3 - the rest.
-In your final year you will undertake an assessed project of around 8,000 words worth a third of your Level 3 marks.
+Your results from Year 1 do not count towards your final degree classification, but you have to pass the first year to continue with the degree.
+Year 2 is worth a third of your final mark and Year 3 - the rest.
+In your final year, you'll have the option to undertake a final year project (8000 words) worth a third of your final year marks.